 We recognize that when you choose to provide us with information about yourself, you trust us to act in a responsible manner.
 This Privacy Notice explains how we collect, share and use personal information about you, and how you can exercise your privacy rights.

-This applies to personal information that we collect though the Website or when engaging in our relationship or potential relationship with you (or your organisation) as a supplier, customer or business partner.
+This applies to personal information that we collect through the Website or when engaging in our relationship or potential relationship with you (or your organisation) as a supplier, customer or business partner.

 What information do we collect?